Strain Tensors In FEA – What Are They And How Are They Derived From Displacements?

 Displacement and strain in FEA

-• Eulerian variables use displaced configuration of the body A’ as a reference.
+• Eulerian variables use the displaced configuration of the body A’ as a reference.
 The independent variables are y1 , y2 , y3 .

 Displacement and strain in FEA